tomarak/determinedWaffle/README.md

 The UI is based on [Bootstrap](http://getbootstrap.com/).

 Bower will install all the front-end dependencis for you.
 Grunt automates some tasks for us.
 Unit testing (just a stub for now) is done with Karma and uses [Angular-Mocks](https://github.com/angular/bower-angular-mocks) (included in the Bower dependencies).

+For the mobile app we use React Native.
+The mobile app also communicates with the Firebase backen but through [Firebase's REST API](https://www.firebase.com/docs/rest/api/) rather than through AngularFire.

 ## Development